 Setting this to True will cause prints at the high or low of the day to have their colors inverted.
-Note that the Reconstructed Tape is attached to a chart.
-The chart has a Session Template that defines the open and closing times of a session.
-The Reconstructed Tape will follow your Session Template on the chart to decide when the session opened and will set low and high of the day according to that.
+The Reconstructed Tape will follow your Session Template when the session opened and will set low and high of the day according to that.
 Note that both trades at bid and ask are reversed.
-There are some differences between how our software handles trades at the high/low and how Ninja does it.

-Jigsaw – reverses the colors at the high and the low.
+daytradr Reconstructed Tape – reverses the colors at the high and the low.
 In the above example, we can see that we hit a new low of 1336.50 at 09:48:00.
 At this point, the inside bid was 1336.50 and the inside ask was 1336.75.
 At 9:48:03, the inside bid ticked down to 1336.25 and the inside ask was 1336.50.
 We can see a green print at 1336.50 which is still the low of the day and 1336.25 hadn’t been traded yet.
-This functionality is different from NinjaTrader and that difference is intentional.
 The occasional green prints at the low of the day highlight the fact that price has ticked down but nobody is hitting that lower bid.

 Least Significant Digits

 This feature allows you to truncate the most significant part of the price.
 This enables you to focus on the parts of the price that change.
 For example:

 -If Least Significant Digits was set to 4 and had a price of 1348.70 on the e-mini S&P Futures, it would be displayed as 48.70.

 -If Least Significant Digits was set to 3 and had a price of 1.4819 on the Eurodollar Futures, it would be displayed as 819.

 This saves space but more importantly saves you from having to mentally ignore the unchanging portion and focus on what matters.
 It makes the tape a lot easier to read.